Mar 6, 2019

 Located in Dekalb County, Chamblee was first incorporated as a city in 1908.
 Among the other neighborhoods mentioned in our top 8, Chamblee is the farthest from the downtown at about 14 miles away.
 However, what it lacks in distance is made up by the housing options and booming development in this area.
 Since 2000, the downtown district of Chamblee has seen tons of lofts and townhomes being been built in this community.
 For families or young adults looking for their desired housing option at a reasonable price, Chamblee hits the nail on the head.

 Next on the come up in Atlanta is Westview.
-This neighborhood has recently been placed on the map with the addition to the Beltline back in Septemeber that scored this area about five blocks on the trail.
+This neighborhood has recently been placed on the map with the addition to the Beltline back in September that scored this area about five blocks on the trail.
 Mentioned as one of Atlanta Magazine's top places to live in 2018, this neighborhood is hot due to it's location and cost of living.
 Homes ranging in the $200,000s can put you steps away from the Beltline and minutes from Downtown.
-With popularity increasing daily with more individuals moving to Atlanta and frequenting the beltline, this neighborhood is not far from being overcome with new movers.
+With popularity increasing daily with more individuals moving to Atlanta and frequenting the Beltline, this neighborhood is not far from being overcome with new movers.